 On Wednesday, I reported Charlie Crist's move ahead of Rick Scott in the

-Florida governor election
+Florida governor election.
+A

 day later, SurveyUSA released a poll giving Democrat Paul Davis an eye-popping eight-point lead over Kansas incumbent governor,